ArnavMetrani/arnavmetrani.github.io/_posts/2023-05-24-MS18-Thesis-Survey.md

 *A brief motivation:*

 *Globular clusters, dense spherical assemblies of stars orbiting the outskirts of galaxies, provide invaluable insights into galaxy formation, evolution, and the nature of dark matter.
 With high-density cores, these clusters are thought to harbor a significant number of black holes (BHs).
 However, the dynamics and time evolution of these systems remain largely unexplored.
 In this work, we develop a simple model to investigate the dynamics of massive objects, such as BHs, moving through a globular cluster, employing both N-body simulations and analytical methods.*
 *Previous studies have suggested that globular clusters may eject some of their BHs through various encounter mechanisms.
 However, there has been no evidence to support this idea.
-We explore how the dynamics of massive compact objects (BH) would evolve if the BHs had significant kick velocities ($v > v_{escape}$) upon formation.*
+We explore how the dynamics of massive compact objects (BH) would evolve if the BHs had significant kick velocities ($v > v_\text{escape}$) upon formation.*
 *Using the Plummer sphere model and the Barnes-Hut algorithm, we conducted N-body simulations for an initial population of $1 \times 10^5$ stars and massive compact objects (BHs) with masses ranging from $10^2$ to $10^3$ solar masses.
 Our results provide insights into the implications of introducing BHs with significant kick velocities and how this affects their dynamics within the globular cluster.*

 **How did you go about learning and researching for your thesis?**